Discriminantal bundles, arrangement groups, and subdirect products of free groups: Arrangement groups and right-angled Artin groups

-In our application to arrangement groups, $G$ will be $G(\A)$ for a central arrangement \A, $\bar{G}$ is the fundamental group of the projectivized complement $\bar{M},$ and $\bar{\rho} \colon \bar{G} \to \bar{A}$ is the product of the homomorphisms induced by inclusions of projectivized complements.
-Rank-two flats are not retractive in this context, so our analysis of the kernel does not apply to $\bar{\rho},$ only to $\rho.$ \begin{theorem} The image of $\rho$ is a normal subgroup of $A.$ \end{theorem}
+In our application to arrangement groups, $G=G(\A)$ for a central arrangement \A, $\bar{G}$ is the fundamental group of the projectivized complement $\bar{M}$, \X\ is a set of rank two flats of $\A$, and $\bar{\rho}_\X \colon \bar{G} \to \bar{A}$ is the product of the homomorphisms induced by inclusions of projectivized complements.
+Rank two flats are not retractive in the projective setting, so our analysis of the kernel does not apply to $\bar{\rho}_\X$, only to $\rho_\X$.